Definition:

 /*Problem - Usual Program execution */

-//Generally we will get the Card Type from UI.
+//Generally we will get the Card Type from

 //Here we are hardcoded the card type